scottmunday84/PHPTables/README.md

 * #: An index in replace of the pound sign (#).
 * ;: A selection separator.
 Allows you to group multiple selections into one selection.

+Return a false or a MatrixTables\Table::SKIP to skip the rendering of the cell.

 ### Example

 ```php